Home Buyer Rebates: How to Get Cash Back in 2025

 When you buy a home, you might get a chance to save money at closing through a home buyer rebate.
-And with U.S. home prices at all-time highs, every bit of money home buyers can save counts.
+With U.S. home prices still near record highs and 30-year mortgage rates hovering in the high-6% range, every bit of savings matters.

 A home buyer rebate is money your agent gives back to you from their real estate commission.
 Stephen Brobeck, a senior fellow at the Consumer Federation of America, notes that these rebates can be substantial.

-“Rebates typically amount to several thousand dollars, so it is worthwhile for buyers to make the request,” says Brobeck, a real estate brokerage expert.
+“Rebates typically amount to several thousand dollars, so it is worthwhile for buyers to make the request,” says Brobeck.

-But not everyone is eligible for home buyer rebates.
-Many real estate agents and brokers refuse to offer buyers rebates because it cuts into their commission, and eight states have banned them altogether.
+Not all buyers are eligible.
+Many agents refuse to offer rebates because it cuts into their pay, and nine states ban them outright.

 How to get a home buyer rebate